Interactions on Vivaldi Social

 2. Enable Always Show Item’s Badge.

-In the Address Field drop-down menu, you may notice entries from the aforementioned Typed History, Bookmarks, suggestions from Search Engines, browsing History, and Direct Matches.
-If some of the suggestions hinder your browsing flow, you can disable them in Settings.
+In the Address Field drop-down menu, you may notice entries from Typed History, Bookmarks, suggestions from Search Engines, search and browsing History, and Direct Matches.
+If some of the suggestions hinder your browsing flow, you can disable them in Settings > Address Bar > Address Field Suggestions.

 To review your preferences: